Firm Profile > Ritch, Mueller, Heather y Nicolau, S.C. > Mexico City, Mexico

 Ritch, Mueller, Heather y Nicolau, S.C. > Firm Profile

 Ritch Mueller is a top tier firm that strives to achieve results that exceed expectations.
 We are committed to provide sophisticated legal advice and add value to our clients by delivering high quality legal products and services.
 We represent domestic and international clients in respect to their business transactions in Mexico, working hand in hand with them in structuring and implementing solutions that meet each of their needs, and measuring our success based on their satisfaction.
-Our professional team has studied in the most recognized universities in Mexico, and the majority has postgraduate studies and working experience in reputable law firms abroad.
+Our professional team has studied in the most recognized universities in Mexico, United States and Europe, and the majority has postgraduate studies and working experience in reputable law firms abroad.

 Areas of practice